waifuai/quantum-circuit-optimization/README.md

     *   **`norm_ds_dnn/`:** DNN training with normalized datasets.
     *   **`utils/`:** Utility functions for circuit manipulation and model building.
 *   **`prep/`:** Data preprocessing scripts for normalizing and converting CSV data to TFRecord format (primarily for `nn` models).
-*   **`hf_transformer/`:** Transformer model implementation using Hugging Face Transformers for sequence-to-sequence circuit optimization.
-Contains scripts for building a custom tokenizer, preparing data, training, and prediction.
+*   **`hf_transformer/`:** Google Gemini API CLI for circuit optimization.
+Contains scripts for optimizing circuits using the Gemini API.

 **Models:**

 *   **Deep Crossing Network (DCN):** A classical deep learning model used for regression tasks related to circuit properties.
 *   **Deep Neural Networks (DNN):** DNNs are employed for optimizing 1-second and 32-second circuits, and in hybrid approaches that generate parameters for Cirq circuits.
-*   **Transformer (Hugging Face):** A sequence-to-sequence model built using the Hugging Face `transformers` library.
-It learns to transform unoptimized circuits into more efficient versions using a custom vocabulary and an Encoder-Decoder architecture.

 **Getting Started:**